BartlomiejWarzecha/WTA-stats/README.md

    + This project is made to predict WTA 2021 season results.
      - Top 8 players at the end of the season
-     - WTA tournaments results: GrandSlam, Tournaments
+     - WTA tournaments results: GrandSlams, Premier 1000, Premier 500

 ### What data is stored here
    + Currently the idea is to implement data from 2018,2019 and 2020.
-       - This data conteined:
+       - This data conteins:
            - top 15 players ranking(six month period)
            - WTA GrandSlam (Quaterfinalist, SemiFinalist, Finalist, Winner)
-           - WTA winner(24 tournaments included in WTA Fantasy Season challange plan [here](https://fantasy.wtatennis.com/static/how-to-play)
+           - WTA winner(Quaterfinalist, SemiFinalist, Finalist, Winners) 24 tournaments which you can find [here](https://fantasy.wtatennis.com/static/how-to-play))

 ### Essay
-   + There is Essay in process.Essay contains preperation before making decision.
-How I am trying to predict succesfully, sql queries explain and my opinion about chances to predict properly.
+   + There is Essay in process.
+Essay contains preperation before making decision.
+How I am trying to predict succesfully.
+Sql queries explain and my opinion about chances to predict properly.

 ### Database

 ### 1.Create File